maxiboom1/electronjs-first-app/README.md

 ## Electron-builder Installation

-Electron-builder will build standard "next-next-next" installer, with nodejs inside, so the end-user get all-in-box solution.
+Electron-builder will build a standard "next-next-next" installer.
+It packages Node.js within the installer, providing an all-in-one solution for the end-user.

 `npm install electron-builder --save-dev`